kruegert/krueger-lab/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 We are currently looking for PhD students (apply for 2024), research assistants, and part-time software developers.
 If you are interested in a position (long-term or short-term) please do not hesitate to contact us.
+The contact form can be found at the bottom of this page.

 {% include section.html %}